 They are poor conductors of heat and electricity and therefore plastics are used for coating electric wires and switches.
 The handles of frying pans are also made up of plastic due to this property.

 The article describes the properties which make plastics very useful.
-For any further query on this topic install Byju’s the learning app.
+For any further query on this topic install Byju’s learning app.